medcomdk/MedCom-FHIR-Communication/docs/index.md

   - Failure to deliver a message be made known to both the sender and receiver
 - Accommodate mobility of a reliable business process to different channels or physical machines
 - Support message transfer via intermediaries
-- Leverage the SOAP extensibility mechanism to achieve reliable messaging
+- Leverage the SOAP extensibility mechanism to achieve Reliable Messaging
-- Enable reliable messaging bindings to a variety of underlying reliable and unreliable transport protocols together with the Message Routing Protocol
+- Enable Reliable Messaging bindings to a variety of underlying reliable and unreliable transport protocols together with the Message Routing Protocol
 - Compose with other protocols to support security and other message delivery services -->

-### Different reliable messaging scenarios
+### Different Reliable Messaging scenarios

-This section provides a description of the different types of reliable messaging scenarios.
+This section provides a description of the different types of Reliable Messaging scenarios.

-Scenario # 1a - Normally successful unsolicidated message or request message flow with receipt request Scenario # 1b - Duplicate an unchanged message with a positive acknowledgment request Scenario # 2a - (Re) Sending Unchanged Message Scenario # 2b - Message is sent normally, receipt is lost along the way Scenario # 2c - (Re) Sending Modified Message
+Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgment request Scenario # 1b - Duplicate an unchanged message with a positive acknowledgment request Scenario # 2a - (Re) Sending Unchanged Message Scenario # 2b - Message is sent normally, acknowledgment is lost along the way Scenario # 2c - (Re) Sending Modified Message

 ### Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgment request (Google translated)

-An unsolicidated message or request message is sent with a new request for a positive receipt from the Sending System to a Receiving System.
+An unsolicidated message or request message is sent with a new request for a positive acknowledgment from the Sending System to a Receiving System.
 The Receiving System **SHALL** always send a positive acknowledgment to the Sending System.

 ### Scenario # 1b - Duplicate an unchanged message with a positive acknowledgment request (Google translated)

 Duplication of an unchanged message can be done in one of the following ways:
-• An error may have occurred in the flow from the Sender system to the Receiver system with subsequent duplication of message A in scenario 1a.
+• An error may have occurred in the flow from the Sending System to the Receiving System with subsequent duplication of a message in scenario 1a.
-• The sender system may inadvertently send a duplicate of message A The messages are completely identical.
-Message A with request for positive receipt K arrives at the Receiver System more than once.
+• The Sending System may inadvertently send a duplicate of message The messages are completely identical and as a consequence the message with request for positive acknowledgment arrives at the Receiving System more than once.

-The receiving system ignores the contents of the duplicate instances of message A, but acknowledges duplicate message in the same way as the original message.
-A positive receipt must not be sent first and then a negative receipt or vice versa.
-The receiving system may never display several instances of message A in a message overview, but may of course log in to a system log that receipt of a duplicate has taken place.
-If the Sender system of message A has received receipt K already after the Receiver system's receipt of message A's first instance, the Sender system must similarly ignore the duplicate instances of the receipt.
-The sender system may never display multiple instances of receipt K in a message summary, but may of course like to log in a system log that receipt of a duplicate has taken place.
+The Receiving System **SHALL** ignore the contents of the duplicate instances of the message, but **SHALL** acknowledge a duplicate message in the same way as the original message.
+A positive acknowledgment may not be sent first and then a negative acknowledgment or vice versa.
+The Receiving System **SHALL** never display several instances of a message in a message overview, but **SHALL** log in a system log that reception of a duplicate message has taken place.
+If the Sending System of the message has received acknowledgment already after the Receiving System's acknowledgment of a message's first instance, the Sending System **SHALL** similarly ignore the duplicate instances of the acknowledgment.
+The Sending System **SHALL** never display multiple instances of the same acknowledgment in a message summary, but **SHALL** log in a system log that acknowledgment of a duplicate has taken place.

 ### Scenario # 2a - (Re) Sending Unchanged Message (Google translated)

 Correct retransmission of a message A.
-The sender system forms a new envelope with a new ID and time of dispatch.
+The Sending System forms a new envelope with a new ID and time of dispatch.
 Since there has been no change in the letter section, the rest of the message remains identical.
 The message is sent and acknowledged as a completely new message according to Scenario # 1a or # 1b.
 Re-dispatches are always done manually and should be in accordance with the normal response time for the specific message flow.

 ### Scenario # 2b - Message is sent normally, acknowledgment is lost along the way (Google translated)

-As Scenario # 1a, but where receipt is lost along the way from the Sender system to the Receiver system.
+As Scenario # 1a, but where acknowledgment is lost along the way from the Sending System to the Receiving System.
 The shipping pattern is like Scenario # 2a.

 ### Scenario # 2c - (Re-) Sending Modified Message (Google translated)